al3xandr3/al3xandr3.github.io/_posts/2012-11-09-data-processing-utils.md

  2. order the column so that spaces appear at end of start

+## Download a site

+	wget --wait=2 -r -p -U Mozilla http://www.stupidsite.com/restricedplace.html

+- To pause 2 seconds between retrievals: --wait
+- to tell the site you are using some commonly accepted browser: -p -U Mozilla
+- Recursivelly fetch the site, that is linked pages from it : -r
+- To guarantees wget will not download anything from the folders beneath the folder you want to acquire is: --no-parent

 ## References:

 - command line Unix like tools in windows can be found for example in: [Git for Windows shell](http://msysgit.github.com/) (bundles minGW)